the-amaya/secbot/README.md

 ![usage example](https://raw.githubusercontent.com/the-amaya/secbot/main/demo/botsettings2.png)

 ### The `cameras` cog
-grab still images from a reolink camera. this cog is disabled by default. to enable it edit main.py and uncomment it.
+grab still images from a reolink camera. this cog is disabled by default and requires manual configuration. you will need to create `cameras.ini` see `example_cameras.ini` for the basic layout. if `cameras.ini` exists the cog is loaded.

 ![usage example](https://raw.githubusercontent.com/the-amaya/secbot/main/demo/cameras.png)